Frequently Asked Questions

 Is AMOS primarily for children?

-Many of our exhibitions are ideal for ages 3-10, however we also have plenty to appeal to science enthusiasts of all ages, and we’re continually adding new exhibits.
+Many of our exhibitions are ideal for ages 3-12, however we also have plenty to appeal to science enthusiasts of all ages, and we’re continually adding & updating our exhibits.
 We especially recommend the Colburn Hall of Minerals and our Panorama Screen for Planetary Exploration for more advanced learners.
-Check out our Exhibits page to see more about what to expect from your visit.
-We also have several after-hours events for adults only.
-Visit our For Adults page to learn about these, and our Calendar to find the next one coming up!
+Check out our Exhibits page to see more about what to expect from your visit; learn more about upcoming activities & events on our Event Calendar!

 May I take photographs inside the museum?